ryamgoh/SafuForum/README.md

 ./gradlew bootRun
 ```
 - If you want to use the Postgres DB created by Docker Compose, set `SPRING_DATASOURCE_URL=jdbc:postgresql://localhost:5432/safuforum`.
+- If you want image uploads to use the SeaweedFS container, set `SEAWEEDFS_S3_ENDPOINT=http://localhost:8333` (the in-Docker default is `http://seaweed-s3:8333`).

 Run the frontend:
 ```bash